Petar Palić: Priest

 Palić was ordained a priest of the Diocese of Dubrovnik in Granešina, Zagreb on 1 June 1996.
 His priestly motto was a sentence from Psalm 23 "Thou I walk through the shadow of death, I will fear no evil."
 After the ordination, Palić briefly worked as a high school catechist and later held various pastoral administrative posts in the Diocese of Dubrovnik.
 He was named head of the Catechetical Office of the Diocese of Dubrovnik in 1996, a position he held until 2005.
 At the same time, from 1995 to 2005 he was a personal secretary to the bishop of Dubrovnik.
 In 1999 he was appointed a director of the Institute for the Maintenance of Clergy and Other Church Officials, where he served until 2017.

 Bishop Želimir Puljić sent him to the Karl-Franzens University in Graz, Austria to study moral theology in 2005, where he earned a doctorate with the thesis "For the culture of life: The commitment of the Church in Croatia to the culture of life, based on the encyclical the Gospel of Life from 1995 to 2005".
-During his studies, bishop Egon Kapellari of the Diocese of Graz-Seckau entrusted him the parish of Dobl, where Palić served as a vicar until 2008.
+During his studies, bishop Egon Kapellari of the Diocese of Graz-Seckau entrusted him to the parish of Dobl, where Palić served as a vicar until 2008.
 In 2009, the bishop of Dubrovnik allowed him to stay at the Pontifical Croatian College of St. Jerome to study the Italian language.

 Between 2009 and 2011 Palić served as a bishop's vicar for pastoral care, and later as a general vicar between 2011 and 2017.
 On 25 January 2017, he was elected secretary-general of the Episcopal Conference of Croatia.